RKI027/ffxiv-huntmaps/README.md

 This mod is created by [Arkhelyi](https://github.com/RKI027) (discord: Arkhelyi#0899)

-Thanks to [skotlex](https://github.com/skotlex/ffxiv-material-ui) from whom this read me is largely inspired.
+Thanks to [skotlex](https://github.com/skotlex/ffxiv-material-ui) from whom this readme is largely inspired.

 Special thanks to the Faloop community for being awesome and the feedback from some of its members.